 - Google Pixel 2 and Pixel 2 XL deals, prices and where to get them

 This added length is predominantly down to the front facing stereo speakers above and below the regular-sized 16:9 ratio full HD screen.
 While many will see the addition of stereo speakers as a positive, it does mean there's a generous amount of bezel on the front.
-Although, last year's Pixel also had hefty bezels, but no speakers.
+Although, the first generation Pixel also had hefty bezels, but no speakers.

 Considering the whole reason behind having a smaller screened phone is, presumably, to have a smaller device, it's a little confusing that Google has made a phone which is only a couple of millimetres away from being the same length as a BlackBerry KeyOne; a phone with a physical keyboard built in.
 Still, it's nice and narrow, making it easy to hold and use in one hand.

 With HTC's involvement in building Google's hardware, you'd hope some of the bass-filled, loud BoomSound stereo audio would make its way to the Pixel 2.
 Sadly, it doesn't.
 The front facing speakers offer very little benefit over your regular single loudspeaker.
 They're just not very loud.
 This could be down to the IP67-certified waterproofing, muting the audio somewhat.